jupiterbak/ayx-node/README.md

 ...

+    ✔ 1. should instantiate
     ✔ 2. should list all user groups @sanity
     ✔ 3. should create new user group
     ✔ 4. should update user group
-    ✔ 5. should add user to user group (52ms)
+    ✔ 5. should add user to user group (49ms)
-    ✔ 6. should remove user from user group (38ms)
+    ✔ 6. should remove user from user group
-    ✔ 7. should delete user group (42ms)
+    ✔ 7. should delete user group

   [SDK] Workflow Management Client
     ✔ 1. should instantiate
     ✔ 2. should list all existing workflows @sanity
-    ✔ 3. should list all workflows with the name 'Dummy_Workflows' ✔ 4. should list all workflows with full view
+    ✔ 3. should list all workflows with a name
+    ✔ 4. should list all workflows with full view
     ✔ 5. should list all workflows with full view
-    ✔ 6. the crud operations on workflows should work (286ms) ✔ 7. should list all workflows within my subscription (57ms) ✔ 8. should list all jobs for the first workflow within my subscription (155ms) ✔ 9. should list all the questions for the first workflow within my subscription (174ms) ✔ 10. should return the original package containing the first workflow within my subscription (141ms) ✔ 11. should start a job with the first workflow within my subscription (201ms)
+    ✔ 6. the crud operations on workflows should work (229ms) ✔ 7. should list all workflows within my subscription (47ms) ✔ 8. should list all jobs for the first workflow within my subscription (704ms) ✔ 9. should list all the questions for the first workflow within my subscription (174ms) ✔ 10. should return the original package containing the first workflow within my subscription (587ms) ✔ 11. should start a job with the first workflow within my subscription (195ms)

-  60 passing (3s)
+  69 passing (6s)

 ```